sam2500/CICD-deployment-using-Ansible-CM-tool/README.md

 # CICD-deployment-using-Ansible-CM-tool
-CICD deployment using Ansible CM tool
+CICD deployment using Ansible CM tool on remote server